How Much Does It Cost to Trademark a NameStartup Law ResourcesIntellectual Property

 Additional Trademark Fees to Consider

-Hiring an attorney – while it is possible to do these filings on your own, in most cases it is worth hiring an attorney to avoid some of the most common mistakes.
-The cost of legal assistance can vary between $125 – several hundred dollars per hour.
+- Hiring an attorney.
+While it is possible to do these filings on your own, in most cases, it is worth hiring an attorney to avoid some of the most common mistakes.
+The cost of legal assistance can range between $125 to several hundred dollars per hour.
 Some attorneys may be willing to handle the process for a flat fee.

 Changes Coming for Trademark Fees

 Effective January of 2017, the basic cost of a paper filing is $600.
 Electronic filing costs will increase from $325 to $400 per class of trademark.
 You can learn more about the fees involved in a trademark filing by visiting the United States Patent and Trademark Office website and reading through the updated fee schedule.
 Remember, while the cost may seem high to you, the bottom line is that the expenses of registering will protect your business in the future.

 Per the United States Patent and Trademark Office:

 - A trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.